 Write $\beta:G^1\to \bM$ and $\xi: T\bM\to \bM$ the bundle projection.
 The pullback bundle of $T\bM$:

 is a vector bundle over $G^1$ with dimension $\dim \bM$.
 The tangent flow $(Df_t)_t$ lifts naturally to $\beta^*(TM)$:

-Recall that the linear Poincar\'e flow $\psi_t$ projects the tangent flow to the normal bundle $N$.
-The key observation is that this projection can be defined not only w.r.t the normal bundle, but to the orthogonal complement of any section $\{L_x:x\in \bM\}\subset G^1$.
+Recall that the linear Poincar\'e flow $\psi_t$ is the projection of the tangent flow to the normal bundle $N$.
+The key observation is that this projection can be defined not only w.r.t the normal bundle but to the orthogonal complement of any section $\{L_x:x\in \bM\}\subset G^1$.

 To be more precise, given $L = \{L_x:x\in \bM\}$ we write

 Then $N^L$, consisting of vectors perpendicular to $L$, is a sub-bundle of $\beta^*(T\bM)$ over $G^1$ with dimension $\dim \bM-1$.
 The {\em extended linear Poincar\'e flow} is then defined as